MEI Hockey Academy

 - Refrain from the use of profane, insulting, harassing or otherwise offensive language.

-- Older Students are required to bring a towel, soap and shampoo, as they will be expected to shower after every on-ice session.
+- Older Students are recommended to bring a towel, soap and shampoo, as they will be expected to shower after every on-ice session.

-- Center Ice and MEI will not be held responsible for any lost or stolen gear or student belongings.
+- Summit Center and MEI will not be held responsible for any lost or stolen gear or student belongings.